-However, in a variety of applications one is interested not only in eliminating variables which are not important but also in merging variables with similar values of regression coefficients.
-The most prominent example is the multiple regression with categorical variables at many levels, where one may substantially reduce the model dimension and improve the estimation and prediction properties by merging dummy variables corresponding to ''similar'' levels (see \textit{e.g.} \cite{CASANOVA, Bayes2, DMR, Bayes1, SCOPE}).
-In this article we discuss the related dimensionality reduction properties of the well known convex optimization algorithm, the Sorted L-One Penalized Estimator (SLOPE) \cite{SLOPE1, bogdan2015slope,zeng2014decreasing}, which attracted a lot of attention due to a variety of interesting statistical properties (see, \textit{e.g.}, \cite{bogdan2015slope, geneSLOPE, grpSLOPE, Kos2020} for the control of the false discovery rates under some scenarios or \cite{ Felix,Bellec,su2016} for the minimax rates of the estimation and prediction errors) .
+However, in a variety of applications one is interested not only in eliminating variables which are not important but also in merging similar values of regression coefficients.
+The prominent statistical example is the multiple regression with categorical variables at many levels, where one may substantially reduce the model dimension and improve the estimation and prediction properties by merging regression coefficients corresponding to ``similar'' levels (see \textit{e.g.} \citep{CASANOVA, Bayes2, DMR, Bayes1, SCOPE}).
+Another well-known example of advantages resulting from merging different model parameters are modern Convolutional Neural Networks (CNN), where the ``parameter sharing'' has allowed to ``dramatically lower the number of unique model parameters and to significantly increase network sizes without requiring a corresponding increase in training data'' \cite{DLbook}.

+In this article, we explore the dimensionality reduction properties of the well-known convex optimization method, the Sorted L-One Penalized Estimator (SLOPE) \citep{SLOPE1, bogdan2015slope, zeng2014decreasing}.
+SLOPE has gained considerable attention due to its rich statistical properties (see, \textit{e.g.}, \citep{bogdan2015slope, geneSLOPE, grpSLOPE, Kos2020} for false discovery rate control under various settings, and \citep{Felix, Bellec, su2016} for results on the minimax rates of estimation and prediction).